PostHog/posthog.com/contents/blog/hipaa-compliant-analytics.md

 ### Step 3: Security configuration

-When setting up a PostHog instance **we strongly recommend that everyone use HTTPS** to secure data in transmission, whether or not your instance has access to the wider internet.
+When setting up a PostHog instance **we strongly recommend that you use HTTPS** to secure data in transmission, whether or not your instance has access to the wider internet.
 We also have a [guide for securing PostHog](https://posthog.com/docs/self-host/configure/securing-posthog) which you should follow to further protect your instance.

-We also strongly recommend that you limit access to PostHog and infrastructure it is deployed on only to people who are authorized and need to access the data, including shared dashboard links.
-Although aggregate data in dashboards should not contain PHI it may be possible for malicious users to infer PHI unless it is evaluated thoroughly via expert determination.
+We also strongly recommend that you limit access to PostHog and the infrastructure it is deployed on only to people who are authorized and need to access the data, including shared dashboard links.
+Although aggregate data in dashboards should not contain PHI, it may be possible for malicious users to infer PHI unless it is evaluated thoroughly via expert determination.

 We also strongly advise caution when installing, building and enabling [plugins](https://posthog.com/docs/user-guides/plugins) for your PostHog instance.
-Plugins are a great way to share and augment data from your instance with other systems - however it’s essential to ensure you have the proper controls (e.g. BAA, anonymization or self-hosting) in place when sharing PHI outside of your self-hosted PostHog instance.
+Plugins are a great way to share and augment data from your instance with other systems, but it’s essential to ensure you have the proper controls (e.g. BAA, anonymization or self-hosting) in place when sharing PHI outside of your self-hosted PostHog instance.

 ## Does PostHog offer a BAA for PostHog Cloud?

-We believe the most effective solution to HIPAA compliant product analytics is to control the data yourself.
+We believe the most effective solution to HIPAA-compliant product analytics is to control the data yourself.
 That's why we recommend using the self-hosted versions of PostHog.
 As such, we do not offer a [Business Associate Agreement (BAA)](https://www.hhs.gov/hipaa/for-professionals/covered-entities/sample-business-associate-agreement-provisions/index.html) for our PostHog Cloud.

 > PostHog is an open source product analytics tool which enables teams to build better products faster without sharing their user data with third parties.[Try PostHog for free today](https://posthog.com/signup) or [schedule a demo](https://posthog.com/book-a-demo) to learn more.